 Files can come in all shapes and sizes, and be used for a huge variety of purposes.
 In Dovetail, we support two distinct use-cases for files: repository files and attachments.

 The first use case is uploading a file with broad, long-lived value.
 This is a repository File - it could be a presentation with distilled findings, a company all hands video, or an industry whitepaper.
-Any filetype can be stores as a Repository File.
+Any filetype can be stored as a repository file.
 Repository files are stand-alone records - they can be found using search, referenced in stories, and they have collaboration features like comments, likes, and views.
 They're useful without any additional context.

 How do I know if I’m looking at a repository file?
 Most notably, a repository file will have the ability to add a comment, like, or see who has viewed the file.